-Sometimes you might like to see which products haven't sold at all since they were first ordered.
-To do this, run the Product Performance Report and navigate to the First Sale column.
-If fields underneath this column are blank, it means the product has never been sold.
+Sometimes you might like to see which products haven't sold recently (or at all) since they were first ordered.
+To do this, run the Product Performance Report and navigate to the First Sale / Last Sale columns.
+These fields show you the last recorded sales, if blank it means the product has never been sold.

 Customise your Product Performance Report:

 A range of different product attributes and measures can be added to your report to help you get the most out of your sales and inventory data.

 By default, your product performance report will show all time product data.
 If you would like to filter your product performance report by a custom range, select 'Date Range' from the date dropdown and pick your 'to' and 'from' dates:

 This will generate a custom report for your selected date range.

 To access the products attribute selector, click on the down arrow located on the left-hand side of the report.
 Under here, you will see some product details you can choose to include in your report such as the SKU, Supplier Code, Brand, Supplier, Type and Tag.

 By default, your report will include a number of measures.
 These are: